 From Ao Nang, it’s very easy to arrange a minivan to Koh Lanta which you can book online or through the many travel agents on Ao Nang walking street.

-A shared minivan will set you back only 400 baht (US$12.65), which is perfect if you’re on a backpacking budget.
+A shared minivan will set you back about 400 baht (US$12.65), which is perfect if you’re on a backpacking budget.
 The journey lasts for about three hours with a stop in Krabi Town.
 Ferries are also available from Ao Nang to Koh Lanta.

 I recommend staying near Khlong Khong beach if you want to visit the more secluded beaches which are found in the south of Koh Lanta.

 Depending on the time you arrive in Koh Lanta, hit the beach to relax and enjoy the sunset.
 If you’re not too tired, you can stay longer to watch the fire shows or listen to live music at the beach bars.

 CAT Bungalow is definitely the best place to stay in Koh Lanta!
 The rooms are clean and spacious and each comes with a king-size bed, private bathroom, mini-fridge and Wi-Fi.
 Prices start from US$ 12 during the low season and US$ 25 during high season.
 Breakfast and snacks throughout the day are also included in the price!

 The hotel is found only 10 minutes from Klong Khong beach.
 There are lots of restaurants nearby as well as a 7-eleven.
 You can also rent a motorbike from the owners for only 180 baht (US$ 5.70).